THE LEAGUE HISTORY

 BCJHL Logo 1970's

-The 1970's, the British Columbia Junior Hockey League's second decade of existence, began on a bad note, with the loss of two teams, the Victoria Cougars and New Westminster Royals but, finished with league membership at an all-time high of thirteen clubs.
+The 1970's, the British Columbia Junior Hockey League's second decade of existence, began on a bad note, with the loss of two teams, the Victoria Cougars and New Westminster Royals(both went WHL) but, finished with league membership at an all-time high of thirteen clubs.
 In between, thirteen clubs received expansion franchises, six relocated and another seven ceased operations as the league struggled in some communities but, thrived in others.

 CAHA Logo 1914 - 1994

-Also, following the designation of Major Junior and Junior "A" Hockey, the Junior "A" clubs were no longer eligible to compete for the Memorial Cup.
+Also, following the designation of Major Junior and Junior "A" Hockey, by the CAHA, the Junior "A" clubs were no longer eligible to compete for the Memorial Cup.
 Hence, a new trophy, The Manitoba Centennial Trophy was presented to the Canadian Amateur Hockey Association (CAHA) by the Manitoba Amateur Hockey Association to commemorate their centennial year of 1970.
 The Centennial Cup, as it was known was presented to Canada's Junior "A" National Champion for the 1971 Championship.

 Expansion Boom